 Lots of sports and games have time components and chess is no exception.
 Although friendly chess matches don’t often use clocks, they are required at most chess tournaments.

 Chess clocks serve two purposes.
 First, they limit the total amount of time a match can last.
 This is useful in tournament scenarios, of course.
-Second, they ensure that within the total allotted game time, each player gets an equal amount of time to make their moves.
-In more casual settings, they can also be used to handicap a game by giving a much better player a shorter amount of time in which to make their moves.
+Second, they ensure that each player gets an equal amount of time to make their moves.
+In more casual settings, they can also be used to balance a game by giving a much better player a shorter amount of time in which to make their moves.

 A chess clock could be more accurately described as two clocks that are designed to run as independent timers.
 They can be analog or digital – the image on the left below shows a classic analog design; the image on the right is representative of common digital clocks.

 All chess clocks include two buttons, usually along the top of the clock, that simultaneously stop the timer for one opponent and start it for the other.
 They also include some sort of indicator to let players know when a participant’s time has expired.